HELPING DETECT AND MANAGE

 Indications of non-GI symptoms: muscle wasting, retardation of growth in children, weight loss, fatigue, dizziness, headaches, pale skin, a fast or irregular heartbeat, shortness of breath, chest pain, cognitive problems, cold hands and feet, fever.

-Disorders suspected by physician: Crohn’s disease, celiac disease, cirrhosis of the liver, pancreatic insufficiency, ileocecal reflux, backwash ileitis, and anemia (due to malabsorption or Crohn’s disease).
+Disorders suspected by physician: Crohn’s disease, cirrhosis of the liver, pancreatic insufficiency, ileocecal reflux, backwash ileitis, and anemia (due to malabsorption or Crohn’s disease).

 Frequently Asked Questions

-Using just a breath sample, this non-invasive test can help to determine if a patient has an intolerance to specific foods, detect and monitor celiac disease, as well as investigate a condition known as bacterial overgrowth.
+Using just a breath sample, this non-invasive test can help to determine if a patient has an intolerance to specific foods, detect and monitor these intolerances, as well as investigate a condition known as bacterial overgrowth.

 It’s very simple.
 When a patient has a problem digesting certain foods (or they have bacterial overgrowth), specific bacteria in their gut get exposed to the undigested food and create the gases, hydrogen (H2) and/or methane (CH4).
 These gases get absorbed into their blood, which then gets dumped into their lungs, and they breathe it out.

 Breath testing, and specifically HBT, has been around for over 40 years and the medical literature is very favorable regarding the accuracy of this test.
 As compared to other testing modalities such as cultured biopsy, the literature has demonstrated that HBT is an equally reliable analytical method.

 This test is similar to other diagnostic tests that you may order for the patient, but with the added advantage that it is non-invasive – the patient can be back at work ornormal activity the same day.
 As with any other test, HBT offers a view into the overall picture of the patients’ gastrointestinal health.